-Association expertise exists in all of the consultancies and law firms highlighted in BestinBrussels.eu; from the boutique firm Gibbels Public Affairs and their award-winning work for the European Small Business Alliance; to some of the largest such as FTI Consulting and FleishmanHillard.
+Association expertise exists in all of the consultancies and law firms highlighted in BestinBrussels.eu; from the boutiques to some of the largest such as FTI Consulting and FleishmanHillard.

 Many groups employ external counsel for specific aspects of their public affairs activities, while some associations and coalitions are actually housed and staffed by consultancies and law firms as their secretariat, providing services from accounting to governance beyond the normal scope of the regular work of lobbyists.

 An association management company (AMC) is a professional service company that specializes in providing management services for associations on a fee-for-service basis.
-AMCs provide the professional staff, administrative support, office space, technology, and equipment an association needs to operate efficiently.
+AMCs, such as Kellen, SEC Newgate EU and DGA, provide the professional staff, administrative support, office space, technology, and equipment an association needs to operate efficiently.
 The global AMC Institute advances professionalism and high industry standards for association management companies, representing over 180 association management companies that manage over 1,800 associations.
-There are three members of the AMC Institute in Belgium – Cambre, Interel and Kellen.

 - Alonso & Asociados

 - Europe Analytica